YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

    Fri May 21 15:29:52 2010 : Initiating CHECKHEALTH operation on source server pid [0] for secondary
    instance name [INSTB]
    PID 0 Source server is NOT alive
-   %GTM-E-SRCSRVNOTEXIST, Source server for secondary instance INSTB is not alive
+   %YDB-E-SRCSRVNOTEXIST, Source server for secondary instance INSTB is not alive

 +++++++++++++++++++++++++++
 Changing the Log File